Toenail Avulsion

 What is nail avulsion?

-Nail trauma and injuries are more common than we’d like them to be.
-While a stubbed toe or broken nail is annoying but minor, some toenail injuries can be more extreme.
+Nail trauma and injuries are more common than most of us would like.
+Sometimes, it can be as minor as a stubbed toe or broken nail, but some toenail injuries can be extreme.

-Because of where our toe and fingernails are located, they are quite vulnerable to injury.
+Alternatively, nail avulsion may be performed as a medical procedure to treat other toe problems.
+Our podiatrists can perform a nail avulsion procedure to treat toenail fungus, infection, ingrown nails, or injury.
+Because of where our toes and fingernails are located, they are quite vulnerable to trauma.
 We get plenty of complaints about crushed nails, lacerations, and accumulation of blood under the nails due to injury.

 Who needs a toenail avulsion procedure?

-Our aim at University Foot and Ankle Institute is to preserve the patient’s foot and use the least-invasive treatment option possible.
-If less invasive treatment options have not resolved your problem, toenail avulsion may be the next step.
+Our aim at the University Foot & Ankle Institute is to preserve the patient's foot and use the least invasive treatment option possible.
+We may be considering toenail avulsion if less invasive treatment options have not resolved your problem.

-During your consultation, one of our expert podiatrists will examine the condition of your toe.
-Based on the extent of the damage or infection, the nail may be partially or fully removed.
+During your consultation, one of our expert podiatrists will examine the condition of your toe and determine how much of the nail needs to be removed.

-We can use partial or total nail avulsion to help resolve:
+We can use partial or total nail avulsion to help resolve the following:

-Surgical nail avulsion can also be a diagnostic tool.
+Surgical nail avulsion can also serve as a diagnostic tool.
 Nail avulsion grants us access to the nail matrix, nail bed, and nail folds.
-After an assessment of the toenail and surrounding tissues, we can also biopsy a sample of the nail.
+After assessing the toenail and surrounding tissues, we can biopsy a nail sample.
 A nail biopsy helps in diagnosing anomalies, lesions, and tumors.

 How is medical toenail avulsion performed?

-There are two types of nail avulsion — surgical or chemical.
-The procedure may also be combined with chemical matricectomy — chemical destruction of part of the nail bed.
+There are two types of nail avulsion — surgical or chemical — and both are performed with a local anesthetic.
+The procedure may also be combined with chemical matricectomy — the ablation of part of the nail bed through chemical cauterization.

 Chemical matricectomy offers a permanent solution to ingrowing toenails.
 Your doctor will apply a chemical (phenol or sodium hydroxide) to the nail bed.
 With key parts of the nail bed damaged, the nail will not regrow in the problem area.

-In most other cases, we will perform toenail avulsion (either surgical or chemical) without matricectomy.
-Without this additional treatment, the nail will grow back.
+In most other cases, we will perform toenail avulsion without matricectomy.
+For example, nail biopsies are generally done without matricectomy, ensuring the nail will grow back after the procedure.

 How is chemical nail avulsion performed?

 Chemical nail avulsion is a more advanced treatment for fungal nail infections.
-An urea ointment is applied to the nail’s surface, covered, and left for 7-10 days.
-This softens the nail and allows the diseased and damaged parts to be painlessly removed.
+A urea ointment is applied to the nail's surface, covered, and left for 7-10 days.
+This softens the nail and allows the diseased and damaged parts to be painlessly removed

 How is surgical nail removal performed?